emo-eth/Phyme/README.md

 To install Phyme, use `pip install phyme`

 By default, Phyme rhymes words based on the last stressed syllable or last stressed-unstressed pair of syllables.
-Passing in the `num_sylls=x` keyword arg will find rhymes with more syllables.

 Phyme supports 6 types of rhymes: